Care from Experts you trust

 What is alcoholism?

-Alcoholism is a complex brain disease.
+Alcoholism is a complex brain disease involving the areas of the brain responsible for reinforcement and reward.
 It causes you to compulsively seek out and use alcohol despite dangerous and destructive consequences.
 Alcohol distorts your thoughts, behaviors, and damages bodily functions.

 Alcoholism causes symptoms and behaviors including:

 - Feeling a need or urge to drink alcohol regularly

 - Developing tolerance, or the need the drink more over time to receive the same effects

 - Spending money you don’t have on alcohol

 - Choosing to drink instead of attending social events or go to work

 - Failing to meet your professional and/or social obligations